 And even when the enslaved populations were freed, most were left without possessions, land or resources to begin new lives with.
 “The post-emancipation period known as Reconstruction (1865-1877) marked an era of great hope, uncertainty, and struggle for the nation as a whole,” the Museum writes.
 “Formerly enslaved people immediately sought to reunify families, establish schools, run for political office, push radical legislation and even sue slaveholders for compensation.
 Given the 200+ years of enslavement, such changes were nothing short of amazing.”

 This year there are endless ways to take action to support the Black community on this day (and every other day!).

-You can use it as a day to continue education and to celebrate Black culture and accomplishments, or you can get outside and participate in all the great events going on around the city, like these 10 events and celebrations.
+You can use it as a day to continue education and to celebrate Black culture and accomplishments, or you can get outside and participate in all the great events going on around the city.

 Is Juneteenth a national holiday?

 The day was first declared an official state holiday in June 2021 and later an official school holiday to be observed the 21-22 school year.